What is it?

 Why do I need it?

-Gum disease is caused by a sticky film of bacteria called plaque.
-Plaque is always forming on your teeth, but if they aren’t cleaned well, the bacteria in plaque can cause your gums to become inflamed.
-When this happens, your gums will pull away from your teeth and form spaces called pockets.
-Plaque then gets trapped in these pockets and cannot be removed with regular brushing.
-If untreated, gum disease could lead to bone and tooth loss.
+Gum disease is caused by a bacteria called plaque.
+Although a little bit of plaque is common, if it is not cleaned well, the bacteria in plaque can cause your gums to become inflamed.
+This causes your gums to pull away from your teeth and form spaces called pockets.
+Plaque can get trapped in these pockets and can no longer be removed with regular brushing.
+If untreated, gum disease could lead to both bone and tooth loss.

 What can I expect during the procedure?

-This deep cleaning has two parts.
-Scaling is when your dentist removes all the plaque and tartar (hardened plaque) above and below the gumline, making sure to clean all the way down to the bottom of the pocket.
-We will then begin root planing, smoothing out your teeth roots to help your gums reattach to your teeth.
-Scaling and root planing may take more than one visit to complete and may require a local anesthetic.
+Scaling is when your dentist removes all the plaque and tartar from your gumline, cleaning down to the bottom of the pocket.
+We will then begin root planing, smoothing out your teeth roots in order to help your gums reattach to your teeth.
+This process may take more than one visit to complete and may require a local anesthetic.

 What can I expect post-procedure?

 After a deep cleaning, you may have pain for a day or two and teeth sensitivity for up to a week.
 Some patients’ gums may feel swollen, tender, and may bleed easily.

 To prevent infection, control pain or help you heal, Dr. Merlino may prescribe medication or mouth rinse.

 We will schedule another visit to see how your gums have healed and measure the depth of your pockets.
 If they have gotten deeper, more treatment may be needed.

 No insurance?
 No problem!
 Check out our affordable, in-house dental plan here!